Chiny91/SFHG/README.md

 # SFHG
-Script to read SFHG quarterly magazine archive under MacOS
+*Script to read SFHG quarterly magazine archive under MacOS*

+Help to be added